y2025i/Password-Generator---BIT2025/README.md

 Log in securely

-Generate and store passwords for different online services
+Store passwords for different online services

 Retrieve stored passwords when needed